sfepy/sfepy/doc/introduction.rst

 rather full-featured (yet small) finite element code with many weak forms to build equations so there is a chance it might serve you as well.

-New users should start by going through the :doc:`tutorial`.
+New users should start by going through the :doc:`tutorial` and then the more focused :doc:`primer`.

 To find more information regarding the code itself, go to http://sfepy.org where you can find: